-Join Kacie Hultgren for an in-depth discussion in this video Introducing filament-based printers, part of Up and Running with 3D Printing.
+Join Kacie Hultgren for an in-depth discussion in this video Introducing filament-based printers, part of Learning 3D Printing.

 This is a 3D print from a filament based printer, the technology has a couple of different names.
 FDM or Fused Deposition Modeling, which refers to the original patented technology.
 FFF or Fused Filament Fabrication, which is commonly used by the RepRap community and other derivative desktop 3D printers.
 And PJP or plastic Jet Printing, which is another term that's sometimes used.
 So how does this technology work?
 Like a very accurate, computer controlled glue gun.

 A motor pushes plastic filament through a hot nozzle.
 And draws 2D layers, one on top of the other to build the 3D design.
 Printer resolution is measured by layer height for this type of 3D printer.
 And the resolution is variable.
 It's measured in microns or millimeters.
 100 microns is equal to 0.1 millimeters.
 Thicker, low resolution layers are about 300 microns.
 These layer lines are fairly course.
 But in a high-resolution print, with layer heights under 100 microns, the lines are much less visible.

 You'll see this effect more prominently in areas where there are subtle slopes in your design.
 Most prints aren't solid.
 They're printed with an outside wall called a perimeter, and a pattern on the inside that's called infill.
 The amount of infill can be varied, depending on the use.
 This bunny has an infill of 10%.
 You might use less for a purely decorative object, or more for a functional part.
 Most consumer grade printers use generic filament.
 It can be purchased from a wide variety of vendors.